krishnakumardangi/python_code/multiprocessing/README.md

 ```

 4. SHUTDOWN: pool.close(), pool.terminate()
-The close() function will return immediately and the pool will not take any further tasks.
+<br>The close() function will return immediately and the pool will not take any further tasks.
 For example:
 ```
 # close the thread pool